mjosaarinen/pqps/README.md

-* I did four randomized trials for each target algorithm, running each component for at least 10 seconds in each (typically tens or hundreds of iterations), and the results were reasonable consistent.
+* I did four randomized trials for each target algorithm, running each component for at least 10 seconds in each (typically tens or hundreds of iterations), and the results are quite consistent.
 You may look at the semiprocessed data [parsed_data.txt](parsed_data.txt) if you like.
-Note that many algorithms have multiple implementations (check out the name) !
+Note that many algorithms have several implementations (check out the name).

+* I can usually tell what algorithm you're running based on your wattage!

 * See bottom of this page for initial summary.